-Source: Schaumann G. (2002), S. 32 i.V.m. (appendix 2)
+Source: Schaumann G. (2002), S. 32 i.V.m. appendix 2

-The conventional heat supply is nowadays being realized for ca. $20 \notin MWhth$ in the low temperature heating network (70 °C/45 °C) at 1900 h/a and for about 10 $\notin MWhth$ in the industrial heating network (110 °C/60 °C) at 3500 h/a.
-As heating networks usually dispose of the delivery temperature 90 °C and the return flow temperature 55 °C and more, in the analysis the geothermal devices were equivalently designed.
-The calculated gas price was 25 $\notin MWhbs$.
-For the consumption in amounts comparable with the geothermal heating plants is the price of gas about 20 $\notin MWhbs$.
+The conventional heat supply is nowadays being realized for ca. 20 €/MWhth in a low temperature heating network (70 °C/45 °C) at 1900 h/a and for about 10 €/MWhth in an industrial heating network (110 °C/60 °C) at 3500 h/a.
+As the heating networks usually dispose of delivery temperature 90 °C and the return flow temperature 55 °C and more, in the analysis the geothermal devices were quivalently designed.
+The calculated gas price was 25 €/MWhbs.
+For the consumption in amounts comparable with the geothermal heating plants is the price of Gas about 20 €/MWhbs.
 These prices are interconnected with the oil prices and they underlie their development.
-As the geothermal energy substitutes the gas as a fuel, its price should be considered as the competitivness.
-On the other hand, the geothermal energy should not be sold for more than 20 $\notin MWhth$ to stay competitive without a subsidy.
+As the geothermal energy substitutes the gas as the fuel, should its price be considered as the competitivness.
+On the other hand the geothermal energy should not be sold for more than 20 €/MWhth to stay competitive without a subsidy.